Lewis Foster

 Lewis Foster (born 21 December 1993) is an English professional rugby league footballer who plays for the Leigh Centurions in the Kingstone Press Championship.
 He is on loan from the Leigh Centurions.
 His playing position is in the halves or as a Hooker.

 Playing career

 Foster made his senior début for the Leigh Centurions on 18 May 2014 in a Championship match against Doncaster.

-He has played for the London Broncos, Oldham RLFC (Heritage № 1364) and the Rochdale Hornets on loan and the Sheffield Eagles on dual registration from the Leigh Centurions.
+He has played for the London Broncos, Oldham RLFC and the Rochdale Hornets on loan and the Sheffield Eagles on dual registration from the Leigh Centurions.